red

 Put a pot of water on high heat and add a generous amount of salt.
 Peel the potatoes and dice them into 15mm cubes and drop them into a bowl of cold water until you are ready to blanche them.
 In another bowl add about 100g EVO and 50g Leonardi white balsamic.
 Drain the potato and blanche in the boiling salted water until they are just cooked, drain and tip into the oil and vinegar.
 Season with Maldon and some freshly ground white pepper and stir over…cover loosely and stir over from time to time.
 If doing potato same day do not refrigerate…if day before refrigerate when cooled but bring up to room temp when you are assembling your salad.

-Put the white wine vinegar and sugar into a bowl, add a couple of good pinches of Maldon and some white pepper and stir until they sugar is dissolved.
-Add the onion, mix through and leave at room tem for about 30 minutes before refrigerating.
+Put the white wine vinegar and sugar into a bowl, add a couple of good pinches of Maldon and some white pepper and stir until the sugar is dissolved.
+Add the onion, mix through, and leave at room temperature for about 30 minutes before refrigerating.

 Tip everything except the walnuts into a big bowl [including the marinade from the potato and onion].
 Add generous amount of EVO and balsamic season and toss over.
 Check the seasoning and adjust as required for the wine you are serving…pleate the salad and scatter the walnuts over the top.